Child dies after fall from Royal Caribbean cruise ship docked in Puerto Rico

 A little girl died after falling off a cruise ship in Puerto Rico, authorities said.

-The 1-and-a -half-year-old plunged from the 11th floor of a Royal Caribbean "Freedom of the Seas" ship Sunday while it was docked in San Juan, Telemundo PR reported.
-The network reported that the child was American.
+The 1½-year-old plunged from the 11th floor of a Royal Caribbean "Freedom of the Seas" ship Sunday while it was docked in San Juan, Telemundo PR reported.

 Puerto Rico's Department of Public Safety confirmed the girl's death.